JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-03-07-resourcenaming.md

 ---
 title: A successful XML naming convention
 published: true
+header:
-img: img/blog/resourcenaming/resourcenaming.png
+  image: img/blog/resourcenaming/resourcenaming.png
   imgcredit: Android logo by Google, https://creativecommons.org/licenses/by/3.0/, cropped
 ---
 Do you remember the last time you had to dig into `strings.xml` to find the right String to use?
 Or that you manually had to go over all drawables to find the one you needed?